 S corporations are not allowed to have more than 100 stockholders.
 Also, they cannot have partnerships, C corporations, and non-residents as their stockholders.
-When a corporation chooses to function as an S corporation, each shareholder must admit to participate in the elections, sign the application to the IRS, and agree in a financial year for the corporation.
+When a corporation chooses to function as an S corporation, each shareholder must admit to participate in the elections, sign the application to the IRS, and agree to a financial year for the corporation.

 The S corporations do not pay corporate taxes instead they shift their losses, income, credits, and deductions to their shareholders in the transaction called distributions.
-The Distributions are mentioned by the corporation on K-1 forms and are published on the stockholders’ personal income tax returns.
+The distributions are mentioned by the corporation on K-1 forms and are published on the stockholders’ personal income tax returns.
 S corporations are required to file annual federation tax returns indicating the income and distributions.
 They also need to file annual reports and tax returns as required in the states where they operate or are chartered.

-Although pass-through features and tax benefits can make S Corporations attractive, but some states do not fully identify them, so they may tax as they do for C Corporations.
-Also, many states impose annual report filing fees or franchise fees for a small business; it might lessen the visible benefits of S Corp.
-To know whether S Corp is right for your business or not, consult with a professional CPA who can explain you the state’s corporate regulations.
+Although pass-through features and tax benefits can make S Corporations attractive, some states do not fully identify them, so they may tax as they do for C Corporations.
+Also, many states impose annual report filing fees or franchise fees for a small business; it might lessen the visible benefits of an S Corp.
+To know whether an S Corp is right for your business or not, consult a professional CPA who can explain you the state’s corporate regulations.

 Advantages of S Corporation